 How Neuroplasticity Shows Up In Your Life

 Neuroplasticity makes your brain extremely resilient and is the process by which all permanent learning takes place in your brain, such as playing a musical instrument or mastering a different language.
-Neuroplasticity also enables people to recover from stroke, injury, and birth abnormalities, improve autism, ADD and ADHD, learning disabilities and other brain deficits, pull out of depression and addictions, and reverse obsessive compulsive patterns.
+Neuroplasticity also enables people to recover from stroke, injury, and birth abnormalities, improve symptoms of autism, ADD and ADHD, learning disabilities, and other brain deficits, pull out of depression and addictions and reverse obsessive-compulsive patterns.
 (Read more: You’re Not Stuck With The Brain You’re Born With)

-I know the power of neuroplasticity first hand, as I devised and performed my own home-grown, experience-dependant neuroplasticity based exercises for years to recover from a brain injury, the result of a suicide attempt.
-Additionally, through extensive cognitive behavioral therapy, meditation, and mindfulness practices, all of which encourage neuroplastic change, I overcame depression, anxiety, and totally revamped my mental health and life.
+I know the power of neuroplasticity firsthand, as I devised and performed my own homegrown, experience-dependent neuroplasticity-based exercises for years to recover from a brain injury, the result of a suicide attempt.
+Additionally, through extensive cognitive behavioral therapy, meditation, and mindfulness practices, all of which encourage neuroplastic change, I overcame depression and anxiety and totally revamped my mental health and life.